 “My Childhood Friend Won’t Leave Me Alone!”

 My friend Melissa got word of this, which has been causing me stress.
 She and I grew up together and were best friends in high school.
 We partied hard.
 Then, in our early twenties we kind of grew apart but kept in touch.
-She was even my maid of honor.
+She was even my Maid of Honor.
 But for the past few years I have been getting slowly annoyed by how much she lives in the past.
 She keeps making the same jokes, telling the same stories (more dramatic and overly-fabricated each time) as when we were teens and has this constant craving for attention.
 And every time I do or like something, she copies it and is like “OMG, we’re so the same!”
 We are so not the same though (For one thing, she quits everything she starts.
-Plus, she dropped out of college and married a simple-minded, right-wing guy…).
+Plus, she dropped out of college and married a closed-minded, kind of racist guy…).

 Anyway, she heard my friends and I took up tennis again and she kind of invited herself to tag along a few weeks ago, because she wants to play tennis too all of a sudden.
 It’s been a real bummer.
 She keeps clinging on to me and interrupting my friends’ conversations because she doesn’t know what/who we’re talking about (our lives).
 She keeps making jokes no one laughs about.
 She even texts us when she’s early because she doesn’t want to enter the sports club alone!
 She tries so hard to fit in, but it’s just not happening.
 To be honest, I don’t even want it to happen.
 Because they’re MY friends.
 We’ve got a good thing going without her!